engr-lukman/npm-packages/src/object-validator/README.md

 ## Demo

-Check out the [interactive Storybook demo](https://engr-lukman.github.io/npm-packages/?path=/story/utilities-object-validator--empty-object) to see the component in action.
+Check out the <a href="https://engr-lukman.github.io/npm-packages/?path=/story/utilities-object-validator--empty-object" target="_blank" rel="noopener noreferrer">interactive Storybook demo</a> to see the component in action.

 ## Features